simhead/cicd-demo-backend/Readme.md

 <img alt="istio" height="300" src="./images/istio.jpg" width="450"/>

+By adding a proxy "sidecar" (a.k.a.
+Envoy proxy) with every application deployed, Istio lets developers to program application-aware traffic management, observability, and robust security capabilities into the network.

 ## 4. Observability - Grafana and Kiali
 Istio integrates with Kiali telemetry applicaiton.
 The Kiali dashboard provides service mesh deployment information, such as: